sxs-collaboration/spectre/docs/DevGuide/ParallelExecutable/MinimalExecutable.md

 - Parses the input file options, populating a tagged tuple with their values.
 (This is discussed in more detail in a future tutorial on input file options.)
-- Creates the `ConstGlobalCache` (a nodegroup chare) that holds objects created from input file options that are constant and stored once per Charm++ node, as well as proxies to all other parallel components.
+- Creates the `GlobalCache` (a nodegroup chare) that holds objects created from input file options that are stored once per Charm++ node, as well as proxies to all other parallel components.
-- Creates user-requested non-array parallel components, passing them the proxy to the `ConstGlobalCache` as well as any items they request that can be created from input file options.
+- Creates user-requested non-array parallel components, passing them the proxy to the `GlobalCache` as well as any items they request that can be created from input file options.
 - Creates empty array user-requested parallel components
-- Sends the complete list of parallel components to the `ConstGlobalCache`.
+- Sends the complete list of parallel components to the `GlobalCache`.

-Once the list of parallel components is sent to the `ConstGlobalCache` on each node, the `Main` member function `allocate_array_components_and_execute_initial_phase` will be executed.
+Once the list of parallel components is sent to the `GlobalCache` on each node, the `Main` member function `allocate_array_components_and_execute_initial_phase` will be executed.
 This will allocate the elements of the array parallel